temzero/Financial-Ally/README.md

     Overall Financial Health: Visualize trends in your total balance over time.
     Detailed Budget and Wallet Analysis: Dive deep into specific budgets and wallets to track performance and spending patterns.
     Category-Based Insights: Understand how your spending is distributed across different categories.
+    (using Left and Right Arrow key to select wallet, Tab key to go through periods)

 **App Functions:**